-Construction on a state-of-the-art Center for the Arts is slated to be complete by the fall of 2018.
-The $28 million facility will transform Brooks School, bonding the visual, musical, and performing arts together and place them on display at the center of campus.
+After more than two years of construction, Brooks' state-of-the-art Center for the Arts opened its doors to students, faculty and staff for use on October 30, 2018.
+The $28 million facility has transformed the school, bonding the visual, musical, and performing arts together and placing them on display at the center of campus.

 Designed with the goal of providing a space where the whole Brooks community could gather share and express themselves, the building invites creativity across disciplines and elevates the arts within our curriculum.

 Our hope is that this arts facility will spur interests, enthusiasm and passion in the visual arts and music and theater for all students for generations to come.

 Head of School John Packard

 The Center for the Arts consists of three structures: one each for performance, music, and visual arts.
 Connecting all three is a shared indoor "arts street" and outdoor courtyard.
 The two-level interior street offers gathering and seating areas for small groups, providing space for informal exchange, collaboration, discussion, exhibitions and receptions before and after events.
 The walls serve as a gallery, highlighting the arts as every member of the Brooks community passes through the building.